HU-TI-DEV/TI-S2/software/git/README.md

 Are there any alternatives to using a VCS?
 Not really – one could use local backups on (removable) hard drives, but this makes working together much harder.
 Git is the most popular VCS worldwide, mostly because of its ease of use and speed – because you work locally you’re not as limited by network speed, there is no single point of failure as with centralized VCS(SVN) and git is available offline.

-Alternatives to Git include Mercurial and SVN, but only about 16.1% of developers use SVN, and only 3.6% use Mercurial while 80-90% of developers use Git: [https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-tools-tech-love-dread](https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-tools-tech-love-dread).
+Alternatives to Git include Mercurial and SVN (subversion), but only about 16.1% of developers use SVN, and only 3.6% use Mercurial while 80-90% of developers use Git: [https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-tools-tech-love-dread](https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-tools-tech-love-dread).

-Another important thing to note with these statistics is that many developers don't use just one system - they will often use different systems profesionally than personally.
+Another important thing to note with these statistics is that many developers don't use just one system - they will often use different systems professionally than for personal work.

 ## Distributed versus centralized VCS

-Git is a distributed VCS, meaning that you always have a working local repository in addition to a central remote.
-Centralized VCS only have a remote, so any ‘commits’ you make are sent directly to the remote.
+Git is a **distributed** VCS, meaning that you always have a working local repository in addition to a central remote. **Centralized** VCS only have a remote, so any ‘commits’ you make are sent directly to the remote.

 ## Git versus GitHub: Git as a service